 If they can pronounce other things, they can try.
 Ask people how to pronounce their names before you start butchering their precious identity.
 How many of you have a second name/nickname to make things easy for others?

-During lunch, in the corporate world, I noticed the same things, everyone had their tribe talking in their language.
+During lunch, in the corporate world, I noticed the same things, everyone had their people talking in their language.
 I knew two other languages therefore, I mostly hung out with South Asians.
 The workplace celebrated everything including Halloween where people used to dress up.
 I had no idea why I didn’t dress up for years.
 I looked for my kind of people to talk to and hang out with while Canadians brought up, used to talk about hockey games, basketball games etc., and I had no clue, and I didn’t care.
 When they started talking about a topic I had no clue about, I used to feel left out.
 I used to feel they are ignoring me and there was no sense of belonging.

 After 2 years of landing, I decided to self-reflect on why am I not trying to learn new things in the new country. was it me? resistance to fit in and change my mindset?